Imamzadeh Complex (Ganja): Architecture

-A large and tall mosque building with 3 minarets was built over the Imamzadeh tomb.
-The central dome of the mosque is decorated with floral elements and decorated with symbolic characteristic peacock drawings.
-The central dome differs significantly from others in terms of its structure and dimensions.
-Its height is 14.7 meters.
-From the point of view of architectures, this dome is distinguished by its elegant design features.
-The central dome, which is called “Imam Ibrahim dome”, is in the shape of ancient helmet (təskulə).
-The diameter of the dome is 4,4 meters.

 The 2.7 m mausoleum was constructed using red bricks and features specific to the Arran Architectural School were used.
 Small dome cells on the right and left sides of the central dome are later added to the monument in the 13th-16th centuries.

+Goy Imam Mosque

+The Goy Imam Mosque is a large and tall Shia Islam mosque with three minarets, that was built over the Imamzadeh Mausoleum.
+The central dome of the mosque is decorated with floral elements and symbolic characteristic peacock drawings.
+The central dome differs significantly from others in terms of its structure and dimensions, and is distinguished by its elegant design features.
+This central dome is called the “Imam Ibrahim dome” and it is 14.7 m high, is in the shape of an ancient helmet (təskulə), with a diameter of 4.4 m.

-The most prominent part of the Imamzadeh tomb in terms of appearance is the dome and its cylindrical body decorated with colorful blue and green tiles.
-In the decorating of facades, mainly blue tiles have been used.
+The most prominent part of the Goy Imam Mosque in terms of appearance is the dome and its cylindrical body, decorated with colorful blue and green tiles.
 The baklava-shaped and other figure ornaments are dark purple.
 At the same time, it is also possible to find individual greenish tiles.
-These decorative elements have been added to the monuments in the XIV-XVII centuries.
+These decorative elements have been added to the monuments in the 14th to 17th centuries.
 The first floor of the southeastern façade consists of three arches.